osandadeshan/rest-assured-code-generator/README.md

 - TypeScript
 - CSS (for styling)

+## Sample Application

+A sample version of the application is deployed on [Vercel](https://vercel.com/).
+You can try it out [here](https://rest-assured-code-generator.vercel.app/).

 ## License
 This project is licensed under the MIT License.
 You are free to use, modify, and distribute this software under the terms of the license.